turbomarko/turbo-drf/docs/project-generation-options.rst

     2. GCP_
     3. None

-    Note that if you choose no cloud provider, media files won't work.
+    If you choose no cloud provider, the production stack will serve the media files via an nginx Docker service.

 mail_service:
     Select an email service that Django-Anymail provides